Department of History

 Programs of Study

 The degree offered is the bachelor of arts with a major in history.
+The Department of History also participates in the Joint Degree Program with the National University of Singapore.
 A minor in history also is offered.
 The minor in medieval and early modern studies (MEMS) is housed in the Department of History.

 Majoring in History: Bachelor of Arts